 1. Assurance to investors

-As I have explained earlier, scam stars took advantages of ICOs, since the onus was fully on investors to spot a scam.
-With IEOs, investors get the much-needed assurance, in the following ways:
+As I have explained earlier, scam stars took advantage of ICOs, since the onus was fully on investors to spot a scam.
+With IEOs, investors get much-needed assurance, in the following ways:

 - A cryptocurrency exchange takes a close look at an IEO, and only then lets the project launch it via the exchange.

 - Crypto exchanges are obviously better equipped to spot scams when compared to small investors.